TimDiekmann/alloc-compose/README.md

 Important note
 --------------

 Due to some changes to `AllocRef` it was hard to keep this crate updated.
 I'll readd the functionality from v0.5.0 from time to time.
-Most things have to be refactored as `AllocRef` now takes `&self` instead of `&mut self`.
+Most things have to be refactored as `AllocRef`s reallocation methods now takes two layouts.

 The most interesting part as of now is probably `Region` and its variants.
 In future version, composable blocks like `AffixAllocator` or `Proxy` will be added.